armadaproject/armada/docs/development_guide.md

 ## Running the Armada server and executor in Visual Studio Code

-To run the Armada server and executor from Visual Studio Code for debugging purposes, add, e.g., the following config to `.vscode/launch.json` and start both from the "Run and Debug" menu - see the [documentation](https://code.visualstudio.com/docs/editor/debugging) for details.
+To run the Armada server and executor from Visual Studio Code for debugging purposes, add, e.g., the following config to `.vscode/launch.json` and start both from the "Run and Debug" menu (see the Visual Studio Code [documentation](https://code.visualstudio.com/docs/editor/debugging) for more information).

 ```json
 {